ClickCease

 View my psychology today profile

-Braeden Guter graduated with his Master’s in Counseling from Western in Portland, Oregon.
+Braeden Guter is an Associate Clinical Mental Health Counselor (ACMHC).
+He graduated with his Master’s in Counseling from Western in Portland, Oregon.
 He is trained in a variety of treatment modalities including Adlerian, Brief Solutions Therapy, CBT and DBT.
 Braeden is experienced in working with teens, adults, and couples.
 He has experience working with anxiety, depression, mood disorders, relationships, life-enhancement, and a variety of risks and struggles along the spectrum of life.
 Braeden also has experience working with severe mental health within the houseless population.

 Braeden has a background in consumer sales and public speaking which has helped him be well-acquainted with learning to be comfortable in all stages of expectations and how to move clients from feeling stagnant into manageable goals and boundaries.
 Fear of the unknown, stress, insecurity, relationship conflict, are just a few of the limiting factors that can make an individual feel they cannot find hope in their current life.